-Covid: Wales heading to 100 daily virus admissions a day
+Covid: Wales vaccine passport decision due next week

 - Published

+Ministers will decide next week if vaccine passports should be used to gain entry to some events in Wales, the first minister has said.

-There could be as many as 100 new Covid hospital admissions a day in Wales as the Delta wave peaks at the end of this month, Wales' first minister has said.
+Mark Drakeford also said there could be as many as 100 new Covid hospital admissions a day in Wales as the Delta wave peaks at the end of this month.

+People will need passports for some events in Scotland from 1 October and in England from the end of this month.

+Mr Drakeford said rising rates meant it would be irresponsible not to consider.

+The Welsh Conservatives said "we have got to learn to live with Covid" as their health spokesperson Russell George said he was "absolutely against Covid passports for domestic use".

+However, Plaid Cymru's Rhun ap Iorwerth said Covid passports should not be totally dismissed and he would be prepared to support their use in "very, very limited places".

-Mark Drakeford said the figure was based on modelling work carried out by Swansea University.
+It comes as Mr Drakeford warns daily hospital admissions - currently 40 Covid patients a day - could more than double by the end of the month, based on modelling work carried out by Swansea University.

-At the moment there are about 40 daily Covid-19 hospital admissions a day, he said.

 He said patients would include many who need to be in hospital for a long time and need intensive care.